awsdocs/amazon-sagemaker-developer-guide/doc_source/feature-store-offline.md

     month=<event-time-month>/day=<event-time-day>/hour=<event-time-hour>/<timestamp_of_latest_event_time_in_file>_<16-random-alphanumeric-digits>.parquet
 ```

-`Records` in the offline store are partitioned by event time\.
-All `Records` in your store will have an event time within that day your data was ingested\.
+`Records` in the offline store are partitioned by event time into hourly partitions as shown in the preceding example\.
+The partitioning scheme is not configurable\.
+The following code shows an example of a Parquet file:

-For example:

 ```
 s3://my-bucket/my-prefix/123456789012/sagemaker/us-east-1/offline-store/